-m) Stock Based Compensation
+1) Stock Based Compensation

 The Company grants stock options to directors, officers, and employees.
 Option terms and vesting conditions are at the discretion of the Board of Directors.
-The option exercise price is equal to the closing market price on the Toronto Stock Exchange on the Toronto Stock Exchange on the date of grant.
+The option exercise price is equal to the closing market price on the Toronto Stock Exchange on the Toronto Stock Exchange on the day preceding the date of grant.